HenryNdubuaku/HenryNdubuaku/README.md

 62 tech CTOs/VP/Directors both via syndicate and directly at Google DeepMind etc.

 We have now grown 8 exceptionally gifted MTS from UCLA, Nokia, Google, Stanford, Oxford.
-The project is now also maintaiained by UCLA's BruinAI, UWaterloo's WatAI and Yale's YAA.
+The project is now also maintaiained by UCLA's BruinAI, UWaterloo's WatAI, Yale's YAA and NUS's SCAIS.

 Follow the journey!